-Can you believe it’s already that time to starting thinking about parent gifts?
+Can you believe it’s already that time to start thinking about parent gifts?
 I found these cute wood slices at Hobby Lobby and just knew I wanted to use them for our gifts this year.
 They’re really simple to make and take less than 10 minutes.
+Keep reading to find out how to make this adorable Wood Slice Snowman Ornament

 this article (and most) on primary playground, does contain affiliate links that we do earn a commission off of. clicking these links does not cost you any extra but helps our website to keep great articles and freebies like this coming your way.